retog/scuttlesaurus/compsoscuttly/README.md

 ## Usage

-To create a library to use in the browser run
+To create a library of the relevant parts of [Scuttlesaurus](../scuttlesaurus) to use in the browser run:

     deno run --unstable -A build.ts

-Subsequently you can serve the files in the web directory, such as with:
+Subsequently you can serve the files in this directory, such as with:

     deno run --allow-net --allow-read https://deno.land/std@0.106.0/http/file_server.ts -p 8080